jonathan-odonnell/milestone-project-4/README.md

 12. Holidays Cards

     - Cards are displayed for all holidays that satisfy the category or destination in the URL.
 If the user is on the offers page, offers are shown.
-    - Each card includes the holiday package's image, name, price, country, rating and duration.
+    - Each card includes the holiday's image, name, price, country, rating and duration.
 The name is a link to the holiday's details page.
     - Users can sort the holidays by selecting an option from the sort by select input or filter them by selecting or unselecting the country or category badges.

 13. Holiday Details

-    - This provides users with details of the holiday including a description, 5 key features, activities (where applicable), the itinerary (where applicable) and reviews.
+    - This provides users with details of the holiday package including a description, 5 key features, activities (where applicable), the itinerary (where applicable) and reviews.
-    - Links to edit and delete the package are displayed when a superuser is logged in.
+    - Links to edit and delete the holiday are displayed when a superuser is logged in.
-    - A link to the review page is displayed when a user is logged in who has purchased the holiday package and has not already reviewed it.
+    - A link to the review page is displayed when a user is logged in who has purchased the holiday and has not already reviewed it.

 14. Related Holidays